-Decent for critical listening.
+Decent for neutral listening.
 These in-ears have a good audio reproduction with excellent bass range and mid range, and a good treble.
 Their bass is slightly thumpy, but some may prefer this.
 Vocals and leads are accurately reproduced, but they could feel ever so slightly nudged to the back of the mix for some.
 They are very versatile for a wide variety of music genres, but their treble is slightly uneven, which some may not hear.
-The in-ear fit might not be ideal for long critical listening sessions as some may feel some discomfort after a while.
+The in-ear fit might not be ideal for long neutral listening sessions as some may feel some discomfort after a while.

 Good for commuting.
 Their fit blocks out a good amount of ambient noise, including the deep rumble of bus and plane engines.
 They’ll be a good option for public transit, and since they barely leak you’ll be able to mask even more noise by raising your listening volume.
 Additionally, they are easy to carry around thanks to their portable design, but they don’t have a very long battery life on one charge, which won’t be the best option for long rides and flights.